 WHERE: New York City

 When: June 3-5, 2016

 A relative newcomer to the summer music festival scene, The Governors Ball offers an eclectic mix of performers and a taste of New York culture.
 Visitors can catch sets from rock, electronic, and indie performers, all while sampling food from popular New York City restaurants and food trucks.
 To take a break from the music, festival goers can participate in activities such as Silent Disco or lawn games.
 Don’t forget to snap a picture or two with friends at the festival’s photo/gif booths.

 PLAN YOUR TRIP: Visit Fodor's New York City Travel Guide

 When: June 16-18, 2016

 One of Europe’s most vibrant cities is also home to one of its most colorful music festivals.
 Founded in Barcelona in 1994, Sonar features performances from cutting-edge artists.
-Every year, visitors flock to the city’s Fira Gran Via area to watch shows by performers ranging from A$AP Rocky to Duran Duran.
+Every year, visitors flock to the city’s Fira Gran Via area to watch shows by performers and DJs.
 But the festival is not a one-trick pony; it also boasts eye-catching video art projections, installations from modern artists, and audio-visual displays.

 PLAN YOUR TRIP: Visit Fodor's Barcelona Travel Guide

 When: June 25-July 2, 2016